HeiderJeffer/Gilgamesh/README.md

 # Gilgamesh
-- Gilgamesh is an open source project developed by Heider Jeffer, Supervisor Professor Xiao
+- Gilgamesh is an open source project
+- Developed by Heider Jeffer
+- Supervisor Professor Xiao
 - Submited to:
 - Free University of Bolzano - Faculty of Computer Science
 - Using Nvivo 12 as an Implementation to the following Research Question: